brooman/Kulturakademin/README.md

 npm install
 ```

-3. Start running the project from the root k-play folder
+3. Start running the project from the root Kulturakademin folder

 ```
 npm run start